Items 1-12 of 55

 Although widely known as coils, these little components of your e-cig are technically atomizer heads.
-The coil is a component inside the atomizer head.
+The coil is a component inside the atomizer.
 If your vape mod is the body, atomizer heads are the heart, a fundamental part of your vaping experience.

 Housed within the tank, an atomizer head contains a coil of thin wire and wicking material.
 An atomizer head converts energy from the battery and heats the coil inside, this then vaporises e-liquid that is soaked into the wicking material, which is then inhaled by you.

-Vape atomizers have a lifespan, which can vary anywhere between two days and two weeks.
-It is dependent on how much you vape, your vaping style, what e-liquid you use and what power you vape at.
+An atomizer head can last anywhere between two days and two weeks, sometimes even longer.
+But there are factors that influence this.
+Such as how much you vape, your vaping style, what e-liquid you use and what power you vape at.
 This maintenance of your e-cig is essential to a consistent and satisfying vaping experience.

 - Remove the base of your vape tank which should house your atomizer head.
 (Take care that your e-liquid cannot spill during this process, some vape tanks cannot hold the vape juice when you remove the base.
 If this is the case, decant the e-liquid back into the bottle first).